TurtleZhong/CarND-PID-Control-Project/README.md

 Self-Driving Car Engineer Nanodegree Program
 # My Results
 ![](PID.png)

+# Describes the effect of the P, I, D component of the PID algorithm in implementation
+1.The proportional portion of the controller tries to steer the car toward the Road center.
+The Control signal is in proportion to the cte(cross track error).
+If only using the 'P' part, the car overshoots the Road center very easily.
+2.The differential portion can observe the rate of the cte, it is useful to reduce the overshoot problem.
+3.The integral portion is used to eliminate a possible bias on the control system.

 # Discusses how to chose the final hyperparameters (P, I, D coefficients).
 ---
 The final hyperparameters (P,I,D) are chosen by manual tuning.
 Since the final target is to make the cte as smaller as zero.
 Firstly, I try to add 'P' to control the cte, but I found the car starts overshooting and ran out of the road.
 Secondly, 'D' was used to overcome the overshooting.
-Thirdly, the 'I' I set 0.001 to reduce the Accumulated error.
+Thirdly, the 'I' I set 0.001 to reduce the Accumulated error or eliminate the bias on the control system.
 Actually, I = 0. also worked!
 The final parameters of [P I D] is [0.2, 0.001, 2.8]

 ## Dependencies